Caterpillar Inc.

 The company also licenses and markets a line of clothing and workwear boots under its Cat / Caterpillar name.
-Additionally, the company licenses the Cat phone brand of toughened mobile phones and rugged smartphones since 2012.
+Additionally, the company licensed the Cat phone brand of toughened mobile phones and rugged smartphones from 2012 to 2024.
 Caterpillar machinery and other company-branded products are recognizable by their trademark "Caterpillar Yellow" livery and the "CAT" logo.

 History

 Origins

 The company traces its roots to the steam tractor machines manufactured by the Holt Manufacturing Company in 1890.
 The steam tractors of the 1890s and early 1900s were extremely heavy, sometimes weighing 1000 lb per horsepower, and often sank into the earth of the San Joaquin Valley Delta farmland surrounding Stockton, California.
 Benjamin Holt attempted to fix the problem by increasing the size and width of the wheels up to 7.5 ft tall and 6 ft wide, producing a tractor 46 ft wide, but this also made the tractors increasingly complex, expensive, and difficult to maintain.

 Another solution considered was to lay a temporary plank road ahead of the steam tractor, but this was time-consuming, expensive, and interfered with earthmoving.
 Holt thought of wrapping the planks around the wheels.
 He replaced the wheels on a 40 hp Holt steamer, No. 77, with a set of wooden tracks bolted to chains.
 On Thanksgiving Day, November 24, 1904, he successfully tested the updated machine plowing the soggy delta land of Roberts Island.

 Contemporaneously, Richard Hornsby & Sons in Grantham, Lincolnshire, England, developed a steel plate-tracked vehicle, which it patented in 1904.
 This tractor was the first to be steered using differential braking of the tracks, eliminating the forward tiller and steering wheel.
 Several tractors were made and sold to operate in the Yukon, one example of which was in operation until 1927, and remnants of it still exist.
-Hornsby found a limited market for their tractor, so they sold their patent to Holt in 1911.
+Hornsby found a limited market for their tractor, so they sold their patent to Holt five years after its development.

 Company photographer Charles Clements, looking at the machine's upside-down image through his camera lens, commented that the track rising and falling over the carrier rollers looked like a caterpillar, and Holt seized on the metaphor.
 "Caterpillar it is.
 That's the name for it!"
 Some sources, though, attribute this name to British soldiers who had witnessed trials of the Hornsby tractor in July 1907.
-Two years later, Holt sold his first steam-powered tractor crawlers for US$5,500, about US$128,000 today.
+Two years later, Holt sold his first steam-powered tractor crawlers for US$5,500, about US$185,000 in 2024.
 Each side featured a track frame measured 30 in high by 42 in wide and were 9 ft long.
 The tracks were 3 in by 4 in redwood slats.

 Holt received the first patent for a practical continuous track for use with a tractor on December 7, 1907, for his improved "Traction Engine" ("improvement in vehicles, and especially of the traction engine class; and included endless traveling platform supports upon which the engine is carried").